 Let's explore some of these benefits in more depth.
 Without the need for physical servers, the installation process is quicker and simpler, allowing for fast integration with your existing access management system.
 Using plug-and-play controllers, all you need is internet access.
 There is no poking holes in firewalls or configuring complicated VPNs.
 Once set up, access privileges can easily be changed using a connected device to adjust levels of security.

-Time and money can be saved further down the line with any troubleshooting, security firmware patches, and server maintenance performed remotely off-site.
+Time and money can be saved further down the line with any troubleshooting, security firmware patches, server maintenance, data backups and software updates performed remotely off-site.
 Where most on-premise storage systems need to be checked by technicians for security risks, cloud-based systems are more dynamic, automatically updating every week without you even noticing.

 Imagine if the computer that stored the company data for 500 of your staff was to break down!
-You would have to collect all 500 access control cards from your staff and re-enroll these cards on a fresh new database, reprogramming all the access control doors.
-Having a cloud based system means that there is no single point of failure with this database.
+You would have to collect all 500 access control cards from your staff and re-enrol these cards on a fresh new database, reprogramming all the access control doors.
+Having systems running in the cloud means that there is no single point of failure with this database.

 In light of these trends, it may be time to review how robust your current access control systems are, and what steps you can take to make it more safe and accessible while also reaping the potential financial and administrative benefits for your business.

 Talk to us about your Access Control requirements

 Submit the form below and we will be in touch shortly.